-SINCE GENERATIONS FOR GENERATIONS
+FOR GENERATIONS TO GENERATIONS

-Innovations in generating energy from natural sources have become our response to the challenges of a sustainable development strategy.
+Innovations in generating energy from natural sources have become our response to the challenges of the sustainable development strategy.
 Two central wastewater treatment plants co-generate electricity and heat while a turbine installed on the pipeline transporting water from Dobczyce to Kraków produces electricity.